-Tax rates vary considerably with the type of product in question.
+Tax rates vary considerably with the type of product in question, ranging from one percent to 56 percent.
 Consumption tax is calculated ad valorem or based on quantity.
 The formulae are:

-'''

 a.
 Ad Valorem:

-'''

 CONSUMPTION TAX PAYABLE = TAXABLE SALES AMOUNT X TAX RATE